-In Psychology you will explore why humans and animals think and behave as they do, with topics including cognitive psychology and abnormal psychiatry.
+In Psychology you will explore why humans and animals think and behave as they do, with topics including:

-In Mathematics you will develop a thorough grounding in topics and techniques such as differential equations and probability.
+In Mathematics you will develop a thorough grounding in topics and techniques such as:

-You will deepen your understanding with advanced topics linked to the research interests of our staff, including forensic psychology, Bayesian statistics and statistical inference.
+You will have the opportunity to deepen your understanding with advanced topics linked to the research interests of our staff, such as forensic psychology and statistical inference.